alphagov/gds-way/dns-hosting.md

 ## Recommendations

 - use route53 from AWS
-- if you need more redundancy also use Google and or DYN
+- if you need more redundancy also use Google and/or DYN
 - use [govuk-dns](https://github.com/alphagov/govuk-dns) to version control and publish your records if you need to